 Encourage mindfulness activities and a practice of meditation

 Provide regular meditations, especially short, guided meditations that relate to your culture and values or choose meditations to address specific needs of your team like anxiety reduction or an increase in creativity and innovation.
-Creating time for mini-mindfulness activities have large and far-reaching benefits.
+Creating time for mini-mindfulness activities can have a massive impact.

 Imagine the impact on your organization when your team is energized and resilient.
 Imagine a work environment defined by vibrant health, innovation and joy.